hexstakeanalyzer/Hex-Stake-Analyzer/README.md

 This tool is **strictly read-only**:

-- No localStorage, sessionStorage, or cookies
+- sessionStorage only (wallet addresses and chain mode persist across page refreshes, automatically cleared when you close the tab)
-- No backend, no analytics, no tracking
+- No localStorage, no cookies, no backend, no analytics, no tracking
 - No wallet connection or private keys required
 - All data lives in browser memory and is gone when you close the tab
 - The only network calls are blockchain RPC reads and public price API fetches